PhonologicalCorpusTools/CorpusTools/README.md

 Phonological CorpusTools
 ========================

 This document contains installation instructions for Phonological CorpusTools (PCT).
-For a description of available functionality, please refer to the manual included alongside this file.
+For a description of available functionality, please refer to the manual available on SourceForge (https://sourceforge.net/projects/phonologicalcorpustools/files/?source=navbar).

-NOTE: The acoustic similarity module in Phonological CorpusTools currently only works if you have intalled PCT using the fallback installation (setup.py) instructions below.

 ## Standard installation (executable)